The word “cockroach” comes from the Spanish word “cucaracha.”

 Some species of mantises are the only animals in the world to have only one ear.

-Termites are also related to cockroaches.
+Termites and Cockroaches are more closely related and are now in the same insect order, Blattodea.
 10% of the world’s biomass is composed of termites.